bnanita/trafficapi/README.md

 It returns list of outliers using , balanced accuracy and processing time.

-#### GET `/extracs`
+#### GET `/ExSTraCS`

-It returns processing time using extracs web service, balanced accuracy and  lists of outliers predection based on extracs algorithm.
+It returns processing time using extracs web service, balanced accuracy and  lists of outliers predection based on ExSTraCS algorithm.
 The body must have:

 * `trainfile`: name of the training file